kddubey/pretrain-on-test/README.md

 <details>
 <summary>Notebook</summary>

-The stdout for terminal runs is quite verbose.
+The terminal output is quite verbose.
 For minimal but sufficient info, run this in a notebook.

 ```python